Agriculture and Horticulture France

 For a range of crops, yield projections and feasibility of cropping area was estimated (under A1B emissions).
 The main conclusion is that on average maize yields were projected to decrease but yields for wheat (soft and durum) and other crops were projected to increase.
 Yield and quality of grapes for wine was extremely variable depending on the characteristics of the site and growing system considered (12).

 - For five climate change projections from five GCMs the effects of climate change on crop productivity and food security was assessed (under A1B emissions).
-For Western Europe a maize yield loss of around 40% was projected, relative to the baseline (1961-1990) in the absence of adaptation and mitigation strategies (13).
+For Western Europe a maize yield loss of around 40% was projected for 2100, relative to the baseline (1961-1990) in the absence of adaptation and mitigation strategies (13).

 - Relative changes in crop yield were simulated for sunflower, soybean, spring wheat and durum wheat for a global mean warming of 2°C warmer than present (A2 socioeconomics scenario).
 The study accounted for changes in extreme events such as droughts and the CO2 fertilisation effect.
 The results indicate that for the 2030-2060 time horizon, yield gains were on average expected for sunflower and durum wheat on application of certain adaptation methods (14).